x

 Noble Canyon with Consolidated Boulders

-Forest and shade give way to open volcanic terrain with little cover as we cross from the North to the South side of Noble Creek's drainage..
-Again entering light forest cover on the Eastern flank of Noble Canyon we encounter the Noble Canyon trail junction.
+Forest and shade give way to open volcanic terrain with little cover as we cross from the North to the South side of Noble Creek's drainage, by direction of travel along the Pacific Crest Trail.

-These boulder are breaking off the rock face the drainage is cutting into the face of the volcanic terrain above our position.
+These boulder are breaking off the rock face as the forces of erosion are cutting into the volcanic terrain along the Sierra Crestline above our position.

-These massive composite boulders are composed of thousands of different individual stones that were swept up and bound together by the cement created by a massive ancient lahar.
+These massive composite boulders are made up of thousands of different individual stones swept up and bound together by the cement created in massive ancient volcanic lahars.

 Check this note about Composite Boulders.